Chapter 7 – Intent as Code (Mission Objects)

 signal-rich failure that tells us why

-Mission Object comes into play.
+field in the Mission Object comes into play.

 Consider our README.md update.
 The